 Before we begin, if you are looking for medical or legal advice specific to you or your own specific scenarios, it’s always best to consult health care practitioners.
 They understand your unique scenario better than any online blog ever will.

-Has Anyone Ever Taken Too Much CBD?
+Has Anyone Ever Taken Too Much CBD and Overdosed?

 However, you can make yourself temporarily sick by taking far too much CBD oil.
 There could even be a dangerous or lethal dose of CBD, but people would never need to take such a high dose, so we don’t know how much CBD a lethal dose is.